jo3-l/notes/history/civil-rights-in-us/rosa-parks.md

 - On Dec 1, 1955, Rosa Parks boarded a bus driven by James Blake on her way back home from work
 - 12 years ago, she had clashed with Blake on a similar matter, wherein she refused to disembark and re-enter through the back door after paying her fare
-- In that case, she left the bus after Blake became physically confrontational
 - This time, Rosa boarded the bus and sat down in the section for Blacks at the front
 	- At the time, seats on the bus were segregated by race
 - Some time later, a white man boarded and, upon seeing that there was no spot available in the section for Whites, the driver ordered riders in the first row of the Black section -- including Rosa Parks -- to vacate their spots